A brand is viewed with two different perspective –

 While brand identity is the outward expression of the brand, brand image is how the customers perceive it.
 Having an identity is really important for the business as it gives rise to brand image.
-One of the biggest tasks of any marketer is to make customers form an image of the brand which is similar to its identity.
+However, it’s a task for the marketer to make customers form an image of the brand which is similar to its identity.

 Consistency is the most important aspect of branding and brand identity is what gives rise to consistency.
 Developing a consistent outward expression is important to be perceived in a way brand wants.

-A brand identity is the visual representation tool to express the brand’s personality.
+A brand identity is the visual identity and representation tool to express the brand’s personality.

 Brand Identity Examples

-Even in the early 20th century, Coca-Cola had its brand identity strategies in place where it used red coloured barrels and a unique shape for its bottle.
-The company has also been consistent with the logo since then.
+Right from the early 20th century, Coca-Cola has had its brand identity strategies in place where it associates red and white colours and the feeling of happiness with its brand.
+The company also uses a unique shape for its bottles which makes it unique from the competition.

 Go On, Tell Us What You Think!

 Did we miss something?
 Come on!
 Tell us what you think of this article in the comments section.